BastiDood/doc-track/server/README.md

 # Initialize the database at the `data` folder (see `-D` flag).
 # The root user will be named `postgres` (see `-U` flag).
 # User will be prompted to set a new password (see `-W` flag).
-initdb -D data -U postgres -W
+deno task init

+# Start the PostgreSQL database server.
+deno task db

 # Run the SQL initialization script.
-psql -U postgres -W -f db/init.sql
+deno task schema

 # If you have not yet run this command before, place the
 # private key into the `VAPID_PRV_KEY` variable.
 Otherwise,
 # skip this step.
 pnpm dlx web-push generate-vapid-keys

-# Start the PostgreSQL database server.
-postgres -D data

 # Set up (example) environment variables.
 PORT=3000